 The tax due is deducted from your salary immediately and transferred to the tax authorities by your employer as so-called wage tax ("Lohnsteuer").

 At the end of each calendar year you may apply to the tax office in your place of residence to have your income tax adjusted ("Einkommensteuererklärung").
 This may entitle you to a partial reimbursement of tax paid.
-The necessary documents can be obtained from the local tax office ("Finanzamt") or town hall ("Rathaus").
+The necessary documents can be obtained from the local tax office ("Finanzamt") or on-line over Elster.
 Often, it is worth paying a tax accountant to help you complete your tax return.

 - Double taxation agreements